 The door was opened-the children all peeped in, and looked round cautiously to see if anybody was there-but it was quite empty, excepting some china, and pickle jars, and a high shelf, where there was a box for dahlia roots.
+A large mirror hung on the wall, at the further end.
 Mr. Bear stepped in, and immediately went down upon his knees, to wait for what might happen to him.

-"All in the dark!" said little Val., "and door locked!"
+"All in the dark!" said little Val., "and door

+locked!"

-The children now formed a circle in the middle of the room, and while Gretchen was pouring out glasses of punch, and Lydia and Dorothea were cutting slices of cake, and Wallis was cleaning his spectacles, and Dr. and Mrs. Littlepump were standing silently holding each other by both hands-the children turned in a circle nine times, repeating the words of the charm:-
+The children now formed a circle in the middle of the room, and while Gretchen was pouring out glasses of punch, and Lydia and Dorothea were cutting slices of cake, and Wallis was cleaning his spectacles, and Dr. and Mrs. Littlepump, were standing silently holding each other by both hands-the children turned in a circle nine times, repeating the words of the charm:-

 "Oh, Mr. Bear!

-Shake off your hair!
+Cupid hears your fond prayer!

 Remember your mother's words-never despair!"

 When they had finished, Mrs. Littlepump unlocked the closet door.
 Everybody was so silent.
 Mrs. Littlepump now told Gretchen to go and tap at the door.
 She did so.
 And then the door slowly began to open.
 It stopped opening, and a voice inside said, "You must take my hand, or I cannot come out."
-And then a well-formed hand was put forth, which Gretchen, with a face all scarlet with blushes gently took; and then-who should come out of the closet but dear Uncle Abraham!
+And then a well-formed hand was put forth which Gretchen, with a face all scarlet with blushes gently took; and then-who should come out of the closet but dear Uncle Abraham!